 my sister & cousin have gotten it chemically straighten but the first time they did it, they didnt take care of it much so it got really dry but when my sister got it the second time it was much better because she went to a better salon & took her time taking care of her hair, so it’s all nice, straight & shiny! :)

-she gets it done at least 2 every year.posted almost 4 years ago
+she gets it done at least 2 every year.posted over 4 years ago

 I had my hair chemically straightened back in summer 08.. however I found that I still had to run my straighteners through my hair to get desired results (not as much as I used to though).
 My hair has KIND OF lost it’s natural texture yet I’m happy with the way it is now (my hair stays straight when I straighten it.. and the curls are soft and wavy) However I have started to get grey hairs and I’m not sure if that’s from relaxing or from dying my hair (even though I’ve only dyed it twice since relaxing)..Your hair will feel like straw sometimes if you don’t take care of it properly.. make sure you condition it well and don’t straighten it dry make sure your hair is damp etc. :) I do and don’t regret relaxing it..
 I’ve come to love my natural hair curls now:)